tekktrik/create-rp2040js-circpy-fs/README.md

-# rp2040js-circpy
+# rp2040js-circpy-create-fs

-GitHub Actions for running CircuitPython using rp2040js
+GitHub Action for creating a FAT12 filesystem for CircuitPython running in rp2040js